macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Identify sensitive properties in API responses and attempt to modify them in subsequent requests.
   - Test if users can modify server-side properties they shouldn’t have access to, such as changing user roles or product prices.
+- **Can Detection Be Automated?**: **No**
+  - Mass assignment detection typically requires an understanding of business logic, making it difficult to automate.
+Manual testing is usually required to check if server-side properties are properly restricted.

 ## 7. Security Misconfiguration